rafalradx/aspera-transfer-utils/README.md

 python empiar_prep.py
 ```
 The script splits files into batches and moves them into subdirectories: subdir1, subdir2, etc. It may take some time.
 Be patient.
-Once it's done it generates SLURM scripts for each batch of files.
+Once it's done it generates SLURM submission scripts for each batch of files.
 Example of output:
 ```bash
 Number of files to send: 3027